NIRU20/NIRU20/README.md

 - 👋 Hi, I’m @NIRU20
-- 👀 I’m interested in cyber security
+- 👀 I’m interested in Frontend and Web Development
-- 🌱 I’m currently learning automating codes that can detect cyber attacks
+- 🌱 I’m currently learning Frontend technologies like react JS
-- 💞️ I’m looking to collaborate on android development , web development, cyber security , pentesting ,automation scripts in shell
+- 💞️ I’m looking to collaborate on  web development, android development.
 - 📫 you can reach me by sending a mail to nmvs53@gmail.com
 <!---
 NIRU20/NIRU20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.